 The HSEW has a daily need for food, medicine, accessories for horses such as blankets halters etc. and of course money for the fixed costs and necessary excursions to animals in need.

 From 2007 to date the HSEW has not received any government grant or subsidy and its success is purely due to private initiatives from donations, sponsorship of animals and new memberships.

-The Hellenic Society for Equine Welfare was recognized by the Athens Court in April 2007.
-The Council consists of nine members and two substitutes elected every two years.
+The Hellenic Society for Equine Welfare, is a private initiative not-for-profit animal welfare organisation that was recognized by the Athens Court in April 2007.
+It’s Council consists of nine members and two substitutes elected every two years.

 The new Board of Directors elected at the Annual General Meeting held in March 2018, is as follows: